saramic/real-code-runner/README.md

 EDITOR=VI bin/rails credentials:edit

 # start server
-# use -p 3030 to run on a different port - note some of the widgets below are
+# use -p 3030 to run on a different port
-# hard coded to use port 3000 in development at the moment
 bin/rails s

 # create a challenge